 ROTC Scholarship Program

 This program is designed to offer financial assistance to outstanding young men and women entering the ROTC program who are interested in an Army career.
-Scholarships provide full annual tuition, a textbook allowance, and common fees; in addition to pay up to $500 per month for the period the scholarship is in effect.
+Scholarships provide full annual tuition, a textbook allowance, and common fees; in addition students receive subsistence pay for the period the scholarship is in effect.
 Three-year and two-year scholarships may be available to outstanding cadets who are currently enrolled in the ROTC program and are completing their freshman or sophomore year of college.
 This program is also open to all qualified students who are not currently enrolled in Army ROTC.

 Four-year scholarships are open to all students entering ROTC as freshmen.
 Applications for scholarship must be made to Headquarters, U.S. Army Cadet Command, Fort Knox, KY by July 15th prior to the high school senior year for early selection, but no later than November 15th for normal application.
 You may apply on line at www.goarmy.com and follow the appropriate links.
 Application booklets are also available from most high school guidance offices, or may be obtained from the military science department.

 Students who want to enroll in ROTC after their sophomore year may apply.
 Applicants must successfully complete a four-week Cadet Initial Entry Training (CIET) and have two years of undergraduate or graduate studies remaining.
 The student is paid for the four-week encampment and receives transportation costs to and from the camp.
-Additional scholarships may be available at this camp.
+Additional scholarships may be available upon completion of basic camp (CIET).

 Army ROTC uses areas on and adjacent to the university campus to conduct field training.
 These locations are excellent for most outdoor activities such as orienteering, patrolling, and survival training.
 Fort Indiantown Gap Military Reservation, located east of Harrisburg, Pa., and Fort Dix, NJ, located east of Philadelphia, Pa., are used for various weekend field exercises which allow cadets to apply the classroom leadership and Army doctrine in a training environment.